MonaAghili/MonaAghili/README.md

 A Frontend Developer with 5+ years of experience in React.js, Next.js, JavaScript, and TypeScript.
 Interested in performance optimization and web standards.
 Skilled in building scalable and high-performance web applications and solving complex challenges.

+I am currently seeking a new position as a Frontend Developer.
+Feel free to reach out to me at mona@mishka.life.

 ### Skills: